-5. "Safe Harbors" and Self-Certification Arrangements.
-The law should allow the possibility of cross-border transfers based on negotiated safe harbor arrangements, including arrangements that rely on "self-certification" to a given privacy standard, coupled with enforcement.
+5. Bilateral or Multilateral Self-Certification Arrangements.
+The law should allow the possibility of cross-border transfers based on negotiated bi- or multilateral arrangements, including arrangements that rely on "self-certification" to a given privacy standard, coupled with enforcement (such as EU/US Privacy Shield).

-Privacy laws that have cross-border transfer restrictions should also retain the option to develop "safe harbor" frameworks and self-certification arrangements.
-The US/EU Safe Harbor Framework is one example.
+Privacy laws that have cross-border transfer restrictions should also not preclude the option to develop bi- or multilateral frameworks and self-certification arrangements.
+The EU/US Privacy Shield Framework is one example.
 Under that framework, the US and EU negotiated a set of privacy principles for cross-border data transfers from the EU to the US to which US companies may "self-certify."
-Once a company self-certifies to the Safe Harbor, compliance with these privacy principles becomes binding and enforceable.
+Once a company self-certifies to the Privacy Shield, compliance with these privacy principles becomes binding and enforceable.
 Developing variations of this bilateral accountability model should be an option under any privacy law that contains data transfer restrictions.
 It would provide relevant authorities the flexibility to create data transfer frameworks that are particularly suited for SMEs and for contexts in which third-party certification may be impracticable and unnecessary.